Chris Gayle and Narsingh Deonarine hit half-centuries as West Indies beat Zimbabwe by four wickets in the second one-day international on Saturday.

 “We just believed that if we could keep bowling in partnerships, we could upset them,” said Zimbabwe captain Prosper Utseya.

 “The ball started to turn [for our spinners], and it was also keeping low.
+But we just did not have enough runs on the board to keep up the pressure.”

 “We probably came up a little short on the batting side.
 We never got a partnership up front, and we kept losing wickets at key moments, so that’s why we were about 20 runs short of setting a decent target.”